RBS (One Account) Conveyancing Panel Information

 Read More

-my firm’s membership of the RBS (One Account) conveyancing panel was revoked but was reinstated on appeal, do I need to disclose this information on my CQS application?
+my firm’s membership of the RBS (One Account) conveyancing panel was terminated but was reinstated on appeal, do I need to include these details on my application for CQS accreditation?

-We would recommend that you provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your application but gives the CQS team viability as to what has occured.
+It would be advisable to provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your firm’s application but gives the CQS team viability as to what has gone on.

-My firm is listed on the RBS (One Account) conveyancing panel and all set to complete a purchase shortly.
-I can not locate a Mortgage Deed for the client to execute.
-Who do I contact at RBS (One Account) to get a duplicate Deed?
+I am on the RBS (One Account) conveyancing panel and scheduled to complete a remortgage within the next few weeks.
+I dont have a Mortgage Deed for the client to sign.
+Who do I contact at RBS (One Account) to request substitute deeds?

-You should contact RBS (One Account) to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains an explicit section for lenders to reveal who to contact to obtain standard documents.
+You need to communicate with RBS (One Account) to obtain standard documents.
+The CML Handbook incorporates an individual question for banks to cite who to contact to obtain standard documents.
 RBS (One Account) in their Part 2’s state:

-Always remember to quote the firm’s RBS (One Account) conveyancing panel reference.
+Always remember to quote the firm’s RBS (One Account) solicitors panel reference.

 Find a Lawyer on the RBS (One Account) Solicitor Panel